mzpqnxow/quick-dirty-CA/README.md

 6. Check under `./requested/` and you will find various forms of your issued certififcate, including the private key which was generated dynamically

 The CA certificate can be found in `~/CA/MyCA/requested/`, spotted most easily using `ls -lrt`

+### Issuing certs down the line ...

+Remember that you need to enter the `quick-dirty-ca` virtualenv each time you want to issue a new certificate from the CA. Either that or you need to install the required libraries system-wide by hand (not recommended)

 ### Final notes